 - The first weapon James Sunderland equips in Silent Hill 2 is the wooden plank that he rips from a safety barricade, complete with rusty nails stuck in the end.
+He makes use of it when he first encounters a Lying Figure.
 While obviously weaker than the pipe you receive later in the game, it has the bonus of being much quicker to swing.

 - Silent Hill: Book of Memories also features the wooden plank as a weapon.
 But unlike Silent Hill 2, Book of Memories features the Breakable Weapons system, so it's only a temporary weapon.

-- The Splatterhouse series features the 2x4 as a very common available weapon.
+- The Splatterhouse series features the 2×4 as a very common available weapon.

-- The video game Urban Reign features the 2x4 as a playable weapon, but it breaks after one use.
+- The video game Urban Reign features the 2×4 as a playable weapon, but it breaks after one use.